v12technology/fluxtion/README.md

 <details>
   <summary>Show me</summary>
 This example demonstrates implementing a simple unix wc like utility with Fluxtion.
 The user creates a set of application classes that perform the actual processing:

-*  **CharEvent:** Extends com.fluxtion.runtime.event.Event, the content of the CharEvent is the char value.
+**[CharEvent:](https://github.com/v12technology/fluxtion-quickstart/blob/master/src/main/java/com/fluxtion/sample/wordcount/CharEvent.java)** Extends com.fluxtion.runtime.event.Event, the content of the CharEvent is the char value.
 The optional filter value of the event is set to the value of the char.
+This is the event the application will create and feed into the generated SEP.

-*  **WordCounter:** receives CharEvents and maintains a set of stateful calculations for chars, words and lines.
+**[WordCounter:](https://github.com/v12technology/fluxtion-quickstart/blob/master/src/main/java/com/fluxtion/sample/wordcount/WordCounter.java)** receives CharEvents and maintains a set of stateful calculations for chars, words and lines.
+An instance of this class is contained woth the SEP.
+The SEP will handle all initialisation, lifecycle and ebet dispatch.

 The ```@EventHandler``` annotation attached to a single argument method, marks the method as an entry point for processing.

-Some of the methods are marked with a filter value ```@EventHandler(filterId = '\t')``` signifying the  methods are only invoked when the Event and the filter value of the event match
+Some of the methods are marked with a filter value ```@EventHandler(filterId = '\t')``` signifying the  methods are only invoked when the Event and the filter value of the event match.

 </details>